Sean Murphy Player Props: Braves vs. Athletics

 Athletics Pitching Rankings

+- The pitching staff for the Athletics has a collective 7.8 K/9, the fourth-worst in the league.

-- The Athletics have a 6.87 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics' 6.78 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to allow 96 total home runs at a clip of 1.7 per game (most in the league).
+- Athletics pitchers combine to allow the most home runs in baseball (97 total, 1.7 per game).

-- Blackburn will take the mound to start for the Athletics, his first of the season.
+- Sears makes the start for the Athletics, his 11th of the season.
+He is 0-3 with a 4.70 ERA and 52 strikeouts through 53 2/3 innings pitched.

-- In his last appearance on Thursday, Aug.
-4, the 29-year-old righty started the game and went five innings against the Los Angeles Angels.
+- His most recent time out came on Friday against the Seattle Mariners, when the lefty threw five innings, surrendering one earned run while allowing three hits.

+- In 10 games this season, the 27-year-old has a 4.70 ERA and 8.7 strikeouts per nine innings, while allowing a batting average of .240 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.